Basis pursuit by inconsistent alternating projections: Abstract

 \section{Abstract}

-\textbf{Abstract.} Basis pursuit is the problem of finding a vector with smallest $\ell_1$-norm among the solutions of a given linear system of equations.
-It is a famous convex relaxation of what the literature refers to as sparse affine feasibility problem, in which sparse solutions to underdetermined systems are sought.
-In addition to enjoying convexity, the basis pursuit can be trivially rewritten as a linear program, and thus standard tools in linear programming apply for solving it.
-In turn, we tackle the basis pursuit in its very original shape with a scheme that uses alternating projections in its subproblems.
+Basis pursuit is the problem of finding a vector with smallest $\ell_1$-norm among the solutions of a given linear system of equations.
+It is a well-known convex relaxation of the sparse affine feasibility problem, where sparse solutions to underdetermined systems are sought.
+Since basis pursuit admits a linear programming reformulation, standard LP solvers are directly applicable.
+We instead address the basis pursuit directly in its $\ell_1$-minimization form, without LP reformulation, via a scheme that uses alternating projections in its subproblems.
 These subproblems are designed to be inconsistent in the sense that they relate to two non-intersecting sets.
-Quite recently, inconsistency coming from infeasibility has been seen to work in favor of alternating projections and correspondent convergence rates.
-In our work, this feature is now suitably enforced in a new and numerically competitive method for solving the basis pursuit.
+Recently in [R.~Behling, Y.~Bello-Cruz and L.-R.~Santos, \emph{SIAM J. Optim.}, 31 (2021), pp.~2863–2892], inconsistency coming from infeasibility has been shown to accelerate convergence of alternating projections.
+We deliberately enforce this inconsistency by constructing subproblems whose feasible sets are disjoint by design.
+We prove that the resulting $\ell_1$-radii converge linearly to the optimal value, and that when the solution is unique, all generated sequences converge linearly to it at a rate governed by a natural error bound between the feasible set and the optimal $\ell_1$-ball.
+The proposed method is numerically competitive against state-of-the-art open-source solvers on synthetic and real-world instances.